Donald exits, Mahan and Poulter advance

 "He was just playing extremely solid, didn't give me really a look.
 I had a few opportunities on the greens, but for whatever reason I was just not making the putts today, and hence I'm going home."

-Making his first appearance in the elite World Golf Championships (WGC) event, Piercy will next meet either Steve Stricker or Nick Watney.
-Stricker was 1up on fellow American Watney after 15 holes.
+Making his first appearance in the elite World Golf Championships (WGC) event, Piercy will next meet 2001 champion Steve Stricker who edged past fellow American Nick Watney after 21 holes.

 "I played really solid today," said double PGA Tour champion Piercy, whose 7&6 margin of victory has been eclipsed only five times at this event.